-However, 3 mistakes are still prevailing in the HNT miner set up in our community and they surely contribute a lot to your HNT earnings’ decline.
+However, 3 mistakes are still prevailing in the Helium hotspots set up in our community and they surely contribute a lot to your HNT earnings’ decline.
 So let’s talk about these 3 mistakes today and hope you could troubleshoot them timely.

 Deploy the Hotspots at Crowded Place